-Walker urges standing, not kneeling, during national anthem
+Wisconsin’s Walker in national anthem flap with foe

 - Times grants anonymity to administration official for essay VIEW

+Evers responded by saying he’s proud to stand during the national anthem but respects the free-speech rights of those who protest.

+“Scott Walker wants to distract and divide us–anything to avoid talking about his record,” Evers said.

-Walker retweeted a January message from Evers’ running mate Mandela Barnes where Barnes posted “Take a knee” in reaction to a story about whether Trump knew the words to the national anthem.
+Walker started the flap by retweeting a January message from Evers’ running mate Mandela Barnes where Barnes posted “Take a knee” in reaction to a story questioning whether Trump knew the words to the national anthem.

-Barnes, who is African American, issued a stinging response , saying that “your president should learn the words” and “you just don’t get it.”
+Barnes, who is African American, issued a stinging response to Walker, saying that “your president should learn the words” and “you just don’t get it.”

 “Also, you could have served in THREE wars, why didn’t you stand up then?”
 Barnes tweeted to Walker.

+Neither Walker nor Evers, or either of their running mates, has served in the military.
 Walker, 50, has been in elected office since 1993 when he was 25 years old.

-Walker’s campaign had no immediate response.
-Evers’ campaign also did not immediately respond to questions about whether Evers supports players who kneel during the anthem.

 GOP Lt.
-Gov. Rebecca Kleefisch did weigh in, tweeting that “neighbors have told me” Barnes kneels during the national anthem.
+Gov. Rebecca Kleefisch also weighed in, tweeting that “neighbors have told me” Barnes kneels during the national anthem.
 Barnes responded by calling Kleefisch a liar.

 Barnes also posted an image of himself wearing a Colin Kaepernick jersey.
 The former San Francisco 49ers quarterback began a wave of protests by NFL players two seasons ago, first sitting on the bench and then kneeling during the national anthem to protest police brutality and racial inequality.